Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance: Empirical Validation

 In practice, this result suggests that sophisticated imputation methods for continuous variables are not needed, and may indeed be counter-productive.
 We now empirically evaluate the validity of this finding.

-We consider the 52 datasets with at least one missing numerical feature described in Tables \ref{tab:datasets.rest} and \ref{tab:datasets.nummissingonly} in Appendix \ref{ssec:data.realx}.
-As for mode imputation in the previous section, We consider both real signals $Y$ (available for 37 out of the 52 datasets) and synthetic ones (linear and neural network) with three missingness mechanisms.
+\paragraph{Experimental setting} Our analysis comprises the same synthetic, semi-real, and real datasets.
+For the semi-real and real instances, we consider the 52 datasets with at least one missing numerical feature described in Tables~\ref{tab:datasets.rest} and \ref{tab:datasets.nummissingonly} in Appendix \ref{ssec:data.realx}.
+Real signals $Y$ are available for 35 out of the 52 datasets.
 Missing categorical features are encoded as their own category and missing numerical features are either mean-imputed or imputed using the complex iterative method \verb|mice| \citep{buuren2010mice}.
-The downstream predictive model is chosen among a regularized linear, tree, and a random forest model (using 5-fold cross-validation on the training data).
+The downstream predictive model is chosen among a regularized linear, a tree, a random forest, and an xgboost model (using 5-fold cross-validation on the training data).

 For mean-imputation, we compute the mean on the training data and use it to impute the missing values on both the training and testing data, in order to have the same imputation rule for the training and test set.
-For \verb|mice|, however, the imputed value is neither a single value nor a simple function of the observed features.
-Hence, it is not possible to guarantee exactly the same imputation rule for training and testing.
-Instead, we first impute the training set alone, and then impute the test set with the \emph{imputed} training data.
-Since the test set is imputed with knowledge of the previously imputed training set, we can reasonably expect that the imputation on test data will mimic the strategy used in training, despite the black-box nature of the imputation method.
+For \verb|mice|, we first impute the training set alone, and then impute the test set with the \emph{imputed} training data.
 We discuss alternative implementations in Appendix \ref{ssec:numerics.variants.itr}.

-Table \ref{tab:mean.test} reports the output from paired $t$ and Wilcoxon tests.
-Regarding difference in mean accuracy, we do not observe any statistical difference in downstream prediction accuracy between the two imputation methods in 5 out of the 7 cases.
-For the remaining 2 cases, we observe that the models trained after \texttt{mice}-imputation are marginally less accurate than those trained after mean-imputation.
-The difference in median accuracy leads to a similar conclusion, although \texttt{mice}-impute is more often (6 out of 7 cases) identified as less accurate with strong statistical significance ($p$-value $< 10^{-3}$).